it3xl/git-repo-sync/README.md

   * It could be updated to work with outdated Git, bash and other AWK editions.
 * With a single copy of **git-repo-sync** you can synchronize as many Git-repository pairs as you want.
 Every pair is a sync project.
 * All possible Git-operations and synchronizations are fully covered by auto tests.
-* You can access your Git remote repos by URLs and file paths.
-Usage with SSH wasn't tested yet but someday I will try to use it.
+* You can access your Git remote repos by URLs or by file paths.
+  * Usage with SSH wasn't tested yet but someday I will try to use it.
 * It is resilient for HTTP fails and interruptions.
 * It doesn't synchronize Git-tags.
 (Some popular Git-servers block manipulations with Git-tags.)
 * It has protections from an occasional deletion of an entire repository.